borgbackup/borg/docs/usage.rst

     Directories:
         BORG_KEYS_DIR : Default to '~/.borg/keys'.
 This directory contains keys for encrypted repositories.
         BORG_CACHE_DIR : Default to '~/.cache/borg'.
-This directory contains the local cache.
+This directory contains the local cache and might need a lot of space for dealing with big repositories).

     Building:
         BORG_OPENSSL_PREFIX : Adds given OpenSSL header file directory to the default locations (setup.py).

+    General:
+        TMPDIR : where temporary files are stored (might need a lot of temporary space for some operations)

 Please note: